Noosarpparashar/startupv2/python/dataGenerator/ecart/README.md

    - ```bash
         create SCHEMA ECART
 5. Once the services are up and running, database and schema is created, create tables using following script the following DDL script:
+Note:- Make sure you acre creating inside pinnacledb only

 ```bash
 create table ECART.CUSTOMER (